hero media

 Enjoy live folk music in Cygnet this January.
 (Image: Tourism Tasmania & Steven Pearce Photography)

-Serving as one of Tasmania’s most iconic calendar events, the Cygnet Folk Festival is highly regarded by musicians and feste-goers alike.
+Serving as one of Tasmania’s most iconic calendar events, the Cygnet Folk Festival is highly regarded by musicians and festival-goers alike.
 The community-driven affair showcases eclectic music genres from both local and international talent, as well as other melodic art forms like dancing and poetry.

 Alongside attending an assortment of live performances, guests can indulge in local food and wine, attend workshops and browse local markets, all backdropped by the breathtaking Huon Valley.
 Turn it into the ultimate summer weekend away by camping onsite at the festival’s waterfront grounds.